rcapillon/3DFEM/README.md

 ### Solvers
 * Newton-Raphson method for geometrically nonlinear elastostatics and elastodynamics
 * Arc-length method for geometrically nonlinear elastostatics and elastodynamics with strong nonlinearities (e.g. post-buckling analysis)
+* Uncertainty Quantification:
+- **Parametric** probabilistic models for material properties
+- **Nonparametric** probabilistic models for reduced matrices for all dynamics solvers
+* Gaussian Kernel Density Estimation (GKDE) for the estimation of probability density functions of observable quantities
+* Causal nonparametric probabilistic models (linear viscoelasticity)

 ### Post-processing
 * Plotting of modal coordinates at given step
 * Support for including element stress and strain components in the VTK files

-### Uncertainty Quantification
-* Typical Maximum Entropy-probability distributions for elastic coefficients (Young's modulus, Poisson's ratio, anisotropic coefficients) for **parametric uncertainties**
-* Typical Maximum Entropy-probability distributions for mass, linear elastic stiffness, Rayleigh damping and linear viscoelastic damping matrices for **nonparametric uncertainties**
-* Monte Carlo method for uncertainty propagation with plotting of confidence intervals
-* Gaussian Kernel Density Estimation (GKDE) for the estimation of probability density functions of observable quantities
-* Causal nonparametric probabilistic models (linear viscoelasticity)